 What You Get with Apple Watch Series 7

 Full Screen Design: The new series 7 is a leap from series 6, just like the 5 or SE has been a leap from series 3, in that we mean the size of its display.
-While the case is the same size, the screen has grown by nearly 20% compared to Watch SE and gone further and nearer to the edges, eliminating the black borders by 40% around the display further.
+While the case is the same size, the screen has grown by nearly 20% compared to the Watch SE reaching further and nearer to the edges, eliminating the black borders by 40% around the display.
 This makes the display bigger for better visibility and easier access to the user interface and buttons.